 Are Any Fees Collected When I Lock?

-You will be asked to submit a $450 appraisal fee ($550 if property is located in Alaska, Colorado, Hawaii, Montana, Oregon or Washington) by credit card at the time you lock your rate.
+You will be asked to submit an appraisal fee by credit card at the time you lock your rate.
+For conventional loans, the appraisal is $450 ($550 if the property is located in Alaska, Colorado, Hawaii, Montana, Oregon or Washington).
+For VA loans, the appraisal fee is based on the VA’s Appraisal Fee Schedule and varies by location and property type.
 These funds will be maintained in a trust account and used to pay for your appraisal, a service performed by an independent third party.

 How Long of a Lock Should I Take?